MrAntix/gang/README.md

 # gang

-A state sharing algorithm using a websocket relay server in c# dotnetcore and JS client for Angular 5
+A state sharing algorithm using a websocket relay server in c# on dotnetcore and JS client for Angular 5

 - [Overview](#Overview)
 - [Packages](#Packages)